Scheriproct

 What should I do if I use more Scheriproct than I should?

-If you accidentally use more Scheriproct than you should, or if you use Scheriproct for longer than 7 days, inform your doctor.
+If you accidentally use more Scheriproct than recommended, or if you use Scheriproct for longer than 7 days, please inform your doctor.

 Scheriproct side effects and cautions

 All medicines carry the risk of side effects, though not everyone experiences them.
-Understanding the risks associated with your medicine and knowing the signs to look for is important to your health.
+Understanding the risks associated with your medication and recognising the signs to look for is crucial to your health.

 You can find the side effects and cautions associated with the use of Scheriproct in the patient information leaflet supplied with your medicine.